Anunth-R/Fast-Robots/lab_3.md

 ![tof_fast](https://github.com/user-attachments/assets/fb1cb41f-adfd-4acc-a006-aaed20884f73)

 It took about 5000ms to transmit 100 measurements so the ranging time of the sensor is about 50ms.
+The ranging time is not likely to change vs distance as the speed of light is much faster than the distances we are measuring.
 This leads to a max sampling rate of about 20Hz which is less than the datasheet of 50hz.
-Howoever, this discrepency might be because of limitations of the Artemis board or the way the sensor library was implemented.
+However, this discrepency might be because of limitations of the Artemis board or the way the sensor library was implemented.

 ## 2 TOF Sensors and IMU over bluetooth